First-Line Supervisors of Non-Retail Sales Workers

 • Level of Competition — 48% responded “Moderately competitive.”

-• Frequency of Conflict Situations — 38% responded “Once a month or more but not every week.”
+• Conflict Situations — 38% responded “Once a month or more but not every week.”

 • Public Speaking — 30% responded “Once a week or more but not every day.”

-• In an Enclosed Vehicle or Equipment — 41% responded “Every day.”
+• In an Enclosed Vehicle or Operate Enclosed Equipment — 41% responded “Every day.”

 • Spend Time Making Repetitive Motions — 29% responded “More than half the time.”

-• Deal With Unpleasant or Angry People — 36% responded “Once a month or more but not every week.”
+• Dealing With Unpleasant, Angry, or Discourteous People — 36% responded “Once a month or more but not every week.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 29% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 29% responded “Every day.”

 • Physical Proximity — 34% responded “I work with others but not closely (e.g., private office).”